 True demand for training is not always possible to gauge from qualification enrolment data alone.
 Registered training organisations (RTOs) face challenges in delivering qualifications, meaning they may not be able to supply training everywhere it is needed.
 Even where qualifications meet industry needs and are available to enrol in, learners or employers may experience barriers to engaging with formal training.
 In rural, regional and remote areas, delivery and engagement in formal VET training can be especially challenging.

 Consultation is underway as part of this project to explore the factors impacting the visibility of demand, challenges with delivery and barriers to uptake of VET training.
 The project approach is currently being tested in Victoria with stakeholders from the arboriculture, permaculture, protected and production horticulture, and saw technology industries.
-This has included focus groups, site visits and in-depth interviews with relevant trainers, employers, industry organisations and unions.
+This has included focus groups, on site interviews and online interviews with relevant trainers, employers, industry organisations and unions.
 This will allow us to refine the approach before broad consultation from June to September.

 During this stage, the forest and wood products and pulp and paper industries were identified for inclusion in the project.
 Challenges in these industries have been examined by ForestWorks with extensive industry consultation.
 The findings from this work will be incorporated into the approach and findings of this current project.
 For more information see: the Improving Enrolments Project and Forestry Workforce Training Program Scoping Study November 2023.